11 min read

 Building Admin Dashboards with Filament: A Complete Guide for Laravel Developers

-Learn how to build powerful admin dashboards with Filament v4 in Laravel.
-Complete guide with code examples, best practices, and real-world tips.
+Learn how to build admin dashboards with Filament in Laravel.
+Complete guide with code examples, best practices, and real-world production tips.

 Admin panels used to drain weeks from my project timelines.
 Forms, validation, tables, filters, all that repetitive CRUD code ate up development time I didn't have.
-Then I discovered Filament v4.
+Then I discovered Filament.

-When I built StudyLab's admin dashboard to manage 500+ schools, Filament saved me roughly 40 hours.
+When I built an admin dashboard for a client's edtech platform managing 500+ schools, Filament saved me roughly 40 hours.
 What normally takes weeks turned into days.
 The difference?
 Filament handles the boring stuff so I can focus on features that actually matter.

-You'll learn how to install Filament v4, create resources with the new schema structure, handle relationships properly, customize forms and tables, and avoid mistakes that'll cost you debugging hours.
+You'll learn how to install Filament, create resources with the separate schema structure, handle relationships properly, customize forms and tables, and avoid mistakes that'll cost you debugging hours.
 Plus, I'm sharing production techniques from apps handling real users.

 The biggest change?
 Separate schema files.
-Instead of cramming everything into your resource class, v4 generates dedicated files for forms (Schemas/CustomerForm.php) and tables (Tables/CustomersTable.php).
+Instead of cramming everything into your resource class, Filament generates dedicated files for forms (Schemas/CustomerForm.php) and tables (Tables/CustomersTable.php).
 Your resources stay clean.
 Your code stays maintainable.

 The actions system got unified too.
 Everything lives in Filament\Actions now, no more hunting through separate namespaces for table actions vs form actions.
 One namespace.
 One consistent API.